alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-28-tawassul-through-awliya.md

 ---
-layout: post
-title: "Tawassul through the Awliya'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 1328, Question 2"
-category: [fatwas,tawassul]
-hijri: Dhul-Hijjah 7, 1441
 date: 2020/07/28
 group3: true
-locale: en
+hijri: Dhul-Hijjah 7, 1441
 lang: en
+layout: post
-note: true
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 1328, Question 2
-summary: "Is it permissible for a Muslim to make Tawassul by virtue of the status of the prophets and the righteous people?"
+summary: Is it permissible for a Muslim to make Tawassul by virtue of the status of the prophets and the righteous people?
+title: Tawassul through the Awliya'
 ---

 ### Question: